ohrproject/OHRPViolationsDatabase/README.md

 -->
 Open Human Rights Project Violations Database

-This database is intended to provide visibility into global human rights issues, categorized by the Universal Declaration of Human Rights (UDHR).
-Mapping cases with articles violated.
+This database is intended to provide visibility into global human rights issues, categorized by the Universal Declaration of Human Rights (UDHR), mapping cases with articles violated.
 </header>